mozilla/release-services/src/releng_docs/authentication.rst

 Backend usage
 ~~~~~~~~~~~~~

-The **auth** application in `releng_common`_ uses a Taskcluster Auth endpoint `authenticateHawk`_ to validate an HAWK header provider by your service frontend.
+The **auth** application in `backend_common`_ uses a Taskcluster Auth endpoint `authenticateHawk`_ to validate an HAWK header provider by your service frontend.
 The backend receives the list of scopes available to the user, and can immediately check them against a known list.

 This process is exposed to your backend python code through a single decorator:

 .. code-block:: python

-    from releng_common.auth import auth
+    from backend_common.auth import auth
     from flask import jsonify
     from flask_login import current_user